jescalan/roots/readme.md

 - integrate with express 3.0
 - think about tumblr theming plugin

+##### Refactor Phases

+- phases 1 and 2 complete
+- phase 3: figure out how to deal with callbacks for parallel async operations
+- phase 4: optimize speed

 ### Love/Hate

 Do you love and/or hate this?
 Maybe you even want to help, or suggest an improvement.
 Tell us all about it.
 Find my email and harass me or file an issue. <3